rapsoj/retirement-institutionalization/README.md

 # Impact of early retirement on care home admission in the English Longitudinal Study of Ageing (ELSA)

-Code and data for panel data project.
+Code for panel data project.

 ### Tools